Hurricane Bill (2009): United States

 In response to predictions of rough surf and rip currents, the Atlantic Beach, North Carolina fire department planned to increase the number of on-duty lifeguards.
 On Long Island, New York, local officials began tracking Hurricane Bill and initiating preparations.
 Local crew workers trimmed trees to reduce the amount of airborne debris.
 On August 17, the United States Army assessed 30 key buildings for power needs.
 Residents were urged to stock up on food and emergency supplies as officials estimated that in the event of a hurricane emergency, nearly 650,000 people would not have access to shelter.
 The Suffolk County Red Cross began organizing catering agencies to prepare meals to supply shelters.
 The Long Island Power Authority also took preventative measures.

-On August 20, the Massachusetts Emergency Management Agency made several conference calls with the National Weather Service about possible impacts from the storm in the state, particularly in Cape Cod.
+On August 20, the Massachusetts Emergency Management Agency made several conference calls with the National Weather Service about possible impacts from the storm in the state, particularly on Cape Cod.
 Bill came close enough to the region to warrant a tropical storm warning for a while.

 Canada

 Peter Bowyer, Program Supervisor of the Canadian Hurricane Centre, advised Nova Scotia residents to monitor the storm's progress and take necessary precautions.
 He said it is "almost inevitable that the storm will find some part of Eastern Canada.
 Whether that’s the marine areas or the land district, it's still too far to say."
 Dozens of flights were canceled ahead of the storm at Halifax Stanfield International Airport and ferry service between Nova Scotia and Newfoundland was temporarily canceled.
-Offshore, the Exxon Mobil corporation evacuated nearly 200 personnel from a project near Nova Scotia as a precaution.
+Offshore, ExxonMobil evacuated nearly 200 personnel from a project near Nova Scotia as a precaution.
 On August 22, officials announced that all parks in Nova Scotia would be closed for the duration of Hurricane Bill.

 On August 22, Environment Canada, the meteorological agency of Canada, issued a tropical storm warning from Charlesville in Shelburne County, Nova Scotia eastward to Ecum Secum in the Halifax Regional Municipality.
 A hurricane watch was issued for areas between Ecum Secum eastward to Point Aconi.
 The remaining north coast of Nova Scotia, Prince Edward Island and western Newfoundland were placed under a tropical storm watch.
 Several hours later, the tropical storm warning was extended to include the areas under a hurricane watch and most of Newfoundland was placed under a tropical storm watch.
 Early on August 23, a tropical storm warning was issued in Newfoundland for areas between Stone's Cove and Cape Bonavista.
 About 150 people were evacuated from two senior homes in Newfoundland and the town of Placentia was put under a state of emergency in fears of storm surge damage.